Just what kind of dog is a Walrus? Inquiring minds need to know!

 Life Expectancy and Health Concerns

-For a medium dog, a Ba-Shar has a rather short average life expectancy at just 8-10 years.
+For a medium dog, a Ba-Shar has a rather short average life expectancy of just 8-10 years.

-With some mixed breeds, health concerns of each breed are exacerbated, and that may be the case with a Ba-Shar.
-Common health challenges in a Basset are canine thrombopathia, foreleg lameness, and eyelid issues (both entropion and ectropion), among others.
+With some mixed breeds, the health concerns of each breed are exacerbated, and that may be the case with a Ba-Shar.
+Common health challenges in a Basset are canine thrombopenia, foreleg lameness, and eyelid issues (both entropion and ectropion), among others.

 In a Chinese Shar-Pei, owners need to particularly watch for ectropion (the bottom eyelid turning in) and canine hip dysplasia.
 Keeping your Ba-Shar active and regular vet visits are important to identify any health problems early.